MorokotSakal/robotics-se/README.md

-# How to Run a Robotics Team in University: System Engineering Based Approach
+# Operating a Robotics Team in University - a System Engineering Approach
 A system engineering aproach of how to run a robotics team in university.
 It is based on author personal's experience of running an university robotics team in Cambodia.